Hyeonwon/Hyeonwon/README.md

-# 👋 Hello World!
-I'm Hyeonwon
+# 👋 Welcome!

+Hello there! 😄
-I'm currently studying to become a **Front-End Developer**.
+I'm currently learning and growing to become a **Front-End Developer**.

-I enjoy learning new technologies and building beautiful, user-friendly web interfaces.
+---

+## 📚 Currently Learning

+- Building strong foundations in web development
+- Continuously improving my skills in JavaScript and React
+- Studying hard to turn my passion into real-world projects

 ---